Klodii/dotfiles/README.md

 4. Set the flag `showUntrackedFiles` to `no`, this is done to hide files we are not explicitly tracking yet.
-This is so that when you type `.files status` and other commands later, files you are not interested in tracking will not show up as untracked.
+This is so that when you type `.f status` and other commands later, files you are not interested in tracking will not show up as untracked.

 ```
-.files config --local status.showUntrackedFiles no
+.f config --local status.showUntrackedFiles no
 ```

 # Installation through script